DrLivsey00/card_validator/README.md

 ﻿# Card_validator

+ A simple card validation service using Luhn algorithm to validate card number.

  Steps to launch:
 1. Rename Environment Files:
     Change .example.env to .env in both the configs and deployments directories.